 The 4 Most Frequently Asked Questions Regarding Apple’s Innovative New M1 Chip

-In late 2020, Apple announced its M1 chip, the first in its family of ARM-based chips and the first chip developed internally for their personal computers.
+In late 2020, Apple announced its M1 chip.
+This is the first ARM-based chip and the first chip developed internally for their personal computers.
 Boasting “incredible performance” and “revolutionary power efficiency”* the M1 chip has understandably been the subject of much attention, press, and scrutiny.

-Many of our tech-savvy or at least tech-curious clients have been asking us questions about the M1 chip and whether it makes sense to invest in M1-built Apple computers.
-To help you understand what the new M1 means to you and your organization, we’ve compiled the answers to the four most common questions we’ve received since Apple’s announcement.
+Many of our tech-savvy or at least tech-curious clients have been asking us questions about the M1 chip.
+They want to know whether it makes sense to invest in M1-built Apple computers.
+We’ve compiled the answers to the four most common questions we’ve received since Apple’s announcement.

 Why is the M1 chip a big deal?

 The M1 chip represents a number of firsts not just for Apple, but for the entire industry.
-While Apple has been designing their own chips and using them in their mobile devices (iPhones, iPads) for about a decade now, this is the first time Apple has used their own chips on their personal computers.
+Apple has been designing their own chips and using them in their mobile devices (iPhones, iPads) for about a decade now.
+However, this is the first time Apple has used their own chips on their personal computers.

-While better speed and performance are important details for Apple’s new chip, the announcement of the M1 chip represents a transition for the entire computing industry.
-By implementing the same chip design seen in mobile devices and tablets, users can experience the same benefits on their computers that they are accustomed to receiving from their mobile devices.
+Better speed and performance are important details for Apple’s new chip.
+The announcement of the M1 chip though, represents a transition for the entire computing industry.
+The M1 implements the same chip design seen in mobile devices and tablets.
+Users can experience the same benefits on their computers that they are accustomed to receiving from their mobile devices.
 A computer that is always connected, accessible, and minimal booting/loading times.

 “It is really about the continuing – and even accelerating – shift to the next phase of computing,” says Om Malik, founder of GigaOM.